Loader gif

 Qualified widow or widower

 It may seem pretty obvious who would qualify for this filing status, but the IRS has particular notes about what constitutes a qualified widow or widower.
-That status is for those who not only have lost a spouse but are also providing financial support for a child that lives at home.
+This tax filing status is for those who not only have lost a spouse but are also providing financial support for a child who lives at home.

 Once you pick your filing status, you can use intelligent tax software to actually file your tax return.
-Tax prep software like TaxAct® can help you figure out which status is best for you and can aid you in filing your return, making tax season as simple as possible.
+Tax prep software like TaxAct® can help you figure out which tax filing status is best for you and can aid you in filing your return, making tax season as simple and painless as possible.

 All TaxAct offers, products and services are subject to applicable terms and conditions.